MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 description: "Configure your built-in connector for Microsoft Search"
 ---

-# Set up your Microsoft-built connector in Microsoft 365
+# Set up your Microsoft-built for Microsoft Search

 This article guides you through the steps of configuring a Microsoft-built connector.
 It outlines the flow of setting up a connection in the [Microsoft 365 admin center](https://admin.microsoft.com).
 For more details on how to set up specific Microsoft-built connectors, see these articles:
 * [Azure Data Lake Storage Gen2](azure-data-lake-connector.md)